lynnfaraday/aresmush.com/tutorials/code/commands.md

 1. The text is converted into a `Command` object.
 2. The `Command` object is added to the [Dispatcher's](/tutorials/code/dispatcher.html) dispatch queue.
-3. When it gets to that command in the queue, the Dispatcher will ask each plugin if it's interested in that command.
+3. When it gets to that command in the queue, the Dispatcher will ask each plugin (starting with Custom) if it's interested in that command.
 4. If a plugin returns a command handler object, the Dispatcher will call `on_command` in the handler and then stop asking other plugins if they want the command.
 5. If no plugins handle the command, the Dispatcher will emit the default "Huh?" message.